LlmDl/SponsorPlugins/TownyCaptureSites.md

 CaptureSiteCapturedEvent - thrown when a CaptureSite is taken by an attacker.

 CaptureSiteDefendedEvent - thrown when a CaptureSite is defended against.

+CaptureSiteCaptureCommandEvent - a cancellable event which is thrown when /t capture is used.